mtorres253/mtorres253.github.io/chapt-7/index.md

 - “This could lead to something positive”
 - “There are other good things going on in my life”
 - “Maybe this isn’t as important as I was making it out to be”
-- “I’ve been through this before and it turned out ok”
+- “I’ve been through this before and it turned out ok"

 ## Now try it:
 Reframing is a skill that can feel strange or awkward when you first try it, but like all of the skills we are learning, it becomes easier with time and practice.